 “The last meal of your birthday weekend,” I said wistfully, as we pulled up to the tiny brick building which houses The Bruncheonette.
 I had to admit that this weekend’s break from cooking was just as much a gift for me as eating out at his favorite restaurants was for Travis.

 And eating at The Bruncheonette is always a treat.
 Serving breakfast, brunch, and lunch items, this restaurant combines locally sourced ingredients in wildly inventive ways.
 Today, both Travis and I ordered different variations of Eggs Benedict.
-Travis had the Cuban B, with tender pulled pork, ham, and gruyere, and I ordered the Garden Benny, topped with fresh asparagus, tomatoes, avocados, local micro greens beet Hollandaise.
+Travis had the Cuban B, with tender pulled pork, ham, and gruyere, and I ordered the Garden Benny, topped with fresh asparagus, tomatoes, avocados, and local micro greens, and beet Hollandaise.

 As I swirled the last bite of my poached egg in the creamy sauce, I looked out the window and saw people dashing from their cars to the door of The Bruncheonette with their coats over their heads, protecting themselves from the sudden torrential downpour.
 “We’ll have to take a raincheck on paintball today,” I said.
-Playing paintball had been our last activity in our birthday weekend schedule.
+Playing paintball was to be our last activity in our birthday weekend schedule.